Elbert-Ainstein/micrograd/notes.md

 ### Other
 - No actual math in Neural Network codes
 - Just to know what things are measuring, aka. derivative for instantaneous slope and impact on
+- Jupyter notebook in github to let you check out the product.
+- Andrej's jupyter notebook is [here](https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures/micrograd/).
+It's more completed and detailed.

 ![derivative measure](/images/derivative.png)